Neomanex Logo

 SOC 2 AI Governance 2026

-AICPA's 2026 Trust Services Criteria introduce enhanced AI-specific requirements including bias testing, data lineage, and explainability controls.
+AICPA's 2026 Trust Services Criteria introduce AI-specific requirements: bias testing, data lineage, and explainability controls.

 Continuous monitoring now required

-Cloud-based AI services from major providers present structural compliance challenges that cannot be fully mitigated through contracts alone.
-Understanding these gaps is essential for making informed deployment decisions.
+Cloud-based AI services present structural compliance challenges that cannot be fully mitigated through contracts alone.

 Data Sovereignty Loss